christosangelopoulos/nine/README.md

 ### Run

-The install script will show you amessege, which will inform you that you can run the script by running:
+The install script will show you a messege, which will inform you that you can run the script by running:

 ```
 nine.sh